MichaelCurrin/auto-commit-msg/README.md

 - `Rename`
 - `Move and rename`

+#### Prefixes

-Based on the action and the file (directory, name and extension), a _semantic commit_ prefix will be derived from one of these:
+Based on the action and the file (directory, name and extension), a _semantic commit_ prefix will be derived.
+If none of the labels can be applied, it will left out.

+Here are the prefixes it knows and a summary of the rule used.

-Label   | Rule
+Prefix  | Rule
 ---     | ---
 `feat`  | For a new file.
 (The tool can't differentiate between content for a feature / refactor / bug fix, but it assumes a new file is probably going to be new feature)
 `chore` | For config files and for deleting, renaming or moving a file.